Huzaifahimran/MachineLearningProject/README.md

 # Machine Learning Project

-Welcome to MyProject!
-This repository contains a project that includes an API and a GUI model for predictive analysis.
+Welcome to Customer Churn Prediction This repository contains a project that includes an API and a GUI model for predictive analysis.

 ## Getting Started